HusbyLabs/HawkEye/README.md

-# HawkView
+# HawkEye
-A websocket-based remote monitoring system for SAE Formula Vehicles
+A GUI for monitoring statistics using the [warptables](https://github.com/HusbyLabs/warptables) engine